 Bob McNally

 Alan Fleischmann

-wonderful.
-You're listening to leadership matters on SiriusXM, and leadershipmattersshow.com.
-I'm your host Alan replacement.
-And I'm here with Bob McNally, the founder and president of Rapidan Energy Group, discussing his journey that has taken him in and out of public life as a former top adviser to President George W. Bush, on energy and part of the National Security Council and National Economic Council.
-Also just as a really smart political person, and a smart business.
-This entrepreneur who built a global business 15 years ago, and advises some of the most formidable leaders in the private sector that we know.
-And that's why we have him on the show because he brings different reflections on leadership.
-He has with great humility, and done some extraordinary things.
-He's written a great book, as I mentioned, but let's go back to that book, you wrote this book?
-And tell us a little bit about it.
-You wrote it, and it's still considered, you know, as valid and as relevant today as the day you wrote it.
-I mean, I'm totally surprised how many people give you book awards today, you know, for a book that you wrote in, was it now I guess, 2018?
-Was it?
-2017?
-Yeah, 17, you got it.
-You got great awards in 2018.
-But you also just got one in 2023?
-Well, so the book obviously, as the energy issues become more and more important, and people understand, you know, the future, which becomes more and more urgent, your book becomes more and more relevant.
-So tell us a little bit about the book itself?
+That's wonderful.
+You're listening to Leadership Matters on SiriusXM and LeadershipMattersShow.com.
+I'm your host, Alan Fleischmann, and I'm here with Bob McNally, the founder and president of Rapidan Energy Group, discussing his journey in and out of public life — as a former top adviser to President George W. Bush on energy and part of the National Security Council and National Economic Council, as a smart political mind, and as an entrepreneur who built a global business 15 years ago and advises some of the most formidable leaders in the private sector that we know.
+That's why we have him on the show: he brings different reflections on leadership.
+With great humility, he's done some extraordinary things, and he's written a great book.

+Bob McNally